 Cabo San Juan is the most popular beach because of the chance of enjoying a stay with a 360-degree view of the jungle and the Caribbean.
-Once you get there, there is only one little store with limited recourses of drinks and food.
-When you walk back to leave the park the same day make sure that you start at the latest at 4 p.m., as the park closes at 5 p.m..
-We almost didn’t make it.
-But if you want to sleep in the park, there are simple services available and you can sleep in hammocks or bring your own tent to camp.
-If you have a bigger budget, you can stay at more comfortable eco lodges, just make sure you book ahead.
+Once you get there, there is only one little shop with limited recourses of drinks and food.

-You can get to Tyrona by bus from Santa Marta.
-It takes around 2 hours by bus.
-We stayed in very beautiful place called Hostal Monte Verde very close to the park entrance, only 10 minutes by car.
-This allowed us to start our day in Tyrona very early.
+You can get to Tayrona by bus from Santa Marta and it takes around 2 hours.
+We stayed in a very beautiful place called Hostal Monte Verde which is only 10 minutes by car to the park entrance.
+Thus, it allowed us to start our day in Tayrona very early.

 Our guide drove us to a spot where we climbed to the top of a mountain so we could have this beautiful view on the coast.

 After we went to take a swim at a beautiful beach with orange sand.
 I have never seen anything like this.
 The sand was really bright and glowing around us.